How to validate your startup idea - 7 methods explained

 5. The Failory 4-Step Framework

-Failory has a 4-step framework for validating startup ideas in 2023.
+Failory has a 4-step framework for validating business ideas.

 1. Define a pre-selling goal.
 What will validate your idea?
 How many sales will it take to convince you that the idea is validated?
 What is the time?